-In the late 1960s, the three industrial empires of the Société de Construction des Batignolles, SPIE and Schneider agree to merge their companies.
-However, a series of crises impacts the Group in the closing decades of the century, leading to several demergers.
+In the late 1960s, three large industrial empires agree to merge their companies: the Société de Construction des Batignolles, SPIE and Schneider.
+They create a new concept of a business integrated around construction, electrical engineering and electromechanics; however, a series of crises will weaken that model in the closing decades of the 20th century.

-The Société de Construction des Batignolles and SPIE merge under the name Spie Batignolles.
-The majority shareholder is the Empain Group, which would later acquire control of Schneider and change its name to Empain-Schneider.
+SPIE, a company with an international and multidisciplinary vocation, decides to merge with the Société de Construction des Batignolles under the name SPIE Batignolles.
+The major shareholder is the Empain Group, which would later acquire control of Schneider and change its name to Empain-Schneider in 1969.

-This year marks the beginning of the Empain-Schneider Group’s industrial and financial restructuring, leading to the departure of the Empain family.
-The Group changes its name to Schneider.
-SPIE Batignolles remains one of its subsidiaries.
+The year sets the beginning of the Empain-Schneider Group’s industrial and financial restructuring, following its takeover by the Paribas Group and the departure of the Empain family.
+Under the management of Didier Pineau-Valencienne, the Group changes its name to Schneider and refocuses on the electrical industry, with SPIE Batignolles remaining one of its subsidiaries.

-Spie Batignolles is reacquired by Schneider through an employee buyout (EBO).
-For the EBO, Spie Batignolles employees, the majority shareholder, partnered with the British group AMEC.
-This is the largest EBO ever performed in France in terms of number of participants.
+Weakened by international difficulties and risky real estate transactions, SPIE Batignolles is finally reacquired by Schneider in 1997 through an employee buyout (EBO).
+For this EBO, the SPIE Batignolles employees, who become the majority shareholder, partnered with the British Group AMEC.
+This is the largest EBO ever performed in France in terms of the number of participants.